How to Choose a Premium WordPress Theme: 15 Tips for a Beginner

 5. What features are important to me?

+We hope you’ve already seen our guide how to choose a free theme: 15 tricks for a beginner.
+Today, let’s talk about premium WordPress themes.
 One of the main reasons why many choose a premium WordPress theme is a guarantee of timely technical support.
-Often free themes are created as a hobby project on pure enthusiasm (after which developers cease to burn with the idea of the project and lose interest), so support and updates are not guaranteed to you.
+Often free WordPress themes are created as a hobby project on pure enthusiasm (after which developers cease to burn with the idea of the project and lose interest), so support and updates are not guaranteed to you.

 On the other hand, when you choose a premium WordPress theme, you get access to support and regular updates, and often built-in plugins.
 Some theme developers even go beyond and offer video tutorials, demo content and free customization of the future website.